pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 | bw_idx                | Batch_worker index

-By current design, one level of [num_workers] workers is used.
+By current design, one level of workers is used.
 The main process sends [prefetch_factor] batches to each worker, by index_queues.
 Each worker prepares the batch, and send it back to the main process through worker_result_queue.
 After a batch is retrived by the main process, another batch is sent to the appropriate worker.